 Living at the height of social media and the increasing number of user-generated reviews, emphasis on reputation management and its guest experience precursor have never mattered more.

-As much as it is the job of the housekeeping to get the room ready for the next guest, it is the duty of a hospitality PR practitioner to build and safeguard the reputation of the hospitality establishment.
+As much as it is the job of the housekeeping to get the room ready for the next guest, it is the duty of a hotel PR practitioner to build and safeguard the reputation of the hospitality establishment.
 Reputation management in the hospitality industry is an ever-ongoing process of ensuring excellent guest experience every single time.
 This requires a PR practitioner to not only be efficient but hospitable.
 While the term hospitable can be rather vague for most, we have outlined the three E’s of what it means to be hospitable.

 Empathy is one of the most crucial interpersonal intelligence qualities an excellent PR practitioner should have.
 It is the ability to actively listen, understand and relate to feelings of the guest, interpret the unspoken and appreciate and acknowledge diverse viewpoints.
 This trait is especially important when it comes to planning for an itinerary, negotiating for exposures and when guests encountered an unpleasant experience.
 The ability to stand in the shoes of the media and that of the client aids in safeguarding interests and ensuring the best outcomes for each of the parties involved.